stilianstefanov/Store-Management-System/README.md

 - **Product Management:** Manage product inventory with real-time updates and stock monitoring.
 - **Warehouse Oversight:** Manages the stocks of products and suggests order quantities based on current stock levels to ensure optimal inventory management.
 - **GMV Tracking:** Automatically calculate and track Gross Merchandise Value to assess sales performance and support data-driven decision-making.
-(In development)
 - **Delayed Payments:** Provide customers with deferred payment options to enhance service and financial management.

 ### Technical Architecture